North Carolina Mortgage Calculator

 Understanding Debt-to-Income Ratio (DTI)

-Understanding your Debt-to-Income Ratio (DTI) is important when looking for a loan.
-Lenders use your DTI to make sure you can handle your monthly payments.
-DTI compares the money you pay each month for debts to your total monthly income before taxes.
+Knowing your Debt-to-Income Ratio (DTI) is a big deal when you’re looking to get a loan.
+Lenders want to see your DTI to figure out if you can manage your monthly payments.
+Basically, it looks at how much you owe each month compared to your total income before taxes.

 Why Pre-Approval Is Based on Payment, Not Just Price

-At Gustan Cho Associates, we update you in real time to ensure that your loan stays on track.
+At Gustan Cho Associates, we provide real-time updates to ensure your loan process stays on track.

 Get Pre-Approved With North Carolina’s Top Mortgage Team